wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 ## Enable autoregeneration on WSL

 After knowing how to build and update the website, it is time to actively develop the site content.
 Usually we want to visualize our site before pushing to the repository.
-To see preview the change, simply run the following command at the site home directory:
+To preview the change, simply run the following command at the site home directory:

 ```bash
 bundle exec jekyll serve